 Got GE smoke?
 C40-8 CN 2039 belches smoke as it prepares to leave the Port of Montreal with CN 149 and 12,200 feet of platforms on the drawbar.
 Trailing are two more interesting GE units - ... (more)

 CN 149 is leaving the Port of Montreal with ex-Oakway SD60 CN 5404 leading on a truly frigid morning.
 Trailing is BCOL 4611 & CN 2677.

-CN 8901, CN 8813 & IC 2714 lead CN 149 out of the Port of Montreal with 171 cars on a sunny morning.
+CN 8901, CN 8813 & IC 2714 lead CN 149 out of the Port of Montreal as they round a curve on a sunny but cold morning.

 CN 401 with CN 8819 & CN 2183 for power slowly approaches Turcot West, as the train will have to wait for VIA 67 to pass on the north track of CN's Montreal Sub.
 Not too long after getting going a... (more)